morpho-org/morpho-optimizers-rewards/README.md

 # Vault distribution
 The ERC4626 is a standard for vaults, which is used on top of the Morpho protocol to aggregate users.
-Each Vault user has MORPHO rewards distributed from main distribution, and must redistribute rewards to users who are depositing their tokens in the vaults.
+Each Vault Contract has MORPHO rewards distributed from main distribution, and must redistribute rewards to users who are depositing their tokens in the vaults.

-morpho-rewards is providing a standartized script to redistribute the MORPHO rewards to vaults users through a dedicated merkle tree.
+`morpho-rewards` is providing a standardized script to redistribute MORPHO rewards to vaults users through a dedicated merkle tree.

 To use it, you can change the configuration here: [src/vaults/script/configuration.ts](.src/vaults/script/configuration.ts) with your own Vaults parameters.